OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer

+Regardless of whether the input consists of monocular temporal frames or multi-view non-temporal frames, we can consider the set of inputs as contextually relative, therefore employ similar methods to correlate the information contained within them.
+Consequently, we aim to utilize a unified module 4D Interaction Reasoning (FIR) module in order to fuse the contextual knowledge to infer the hand poses and the relative position between two hands.
+We will discuss the processing differences specific to temporal inputs and multi-view inputs.

-\paragraph{Temporal Fusion} When dealing with the sequential inputs, the global features of each frame are concatenated along the temporal dimension to form the temporal feature $\{G_t\}_{t=1}^T$, which will be further proceeded by a temporal decoder.
-By fusing the temporal information, our model can predict the hand poses of intermediate frames more robustly in handling disturbances caused by object occlusions and dynamic blurring.
+\paragraph{Temporal Context Fusion} When dealing with the temporal sequential inputs, we use $\{G_t\}_{t=1}^T$ to represent a temporal sequence of one of the two hands, for simplicity, and $\{G_t\}_{t=1}^T$ will be further proceeded by Global Context Decoder.

+By fusing the sequential information, our model can predict the hand poses of intermediate frames more robustly in handling disturbances caused by object occlusions and dynamic blurring.
 Note that our method is also compatible with single-frame inputs.
-In this case, we stack the global features repetitively to obtain the feature $\{G_t\}$ and feed it into the temporal decoder.
+In this case, we stack the hand tokens repetitively to obtain the sequential token $\mathcal{G}\in \mathbb{R}^{T\times C}$.
+Since the temporal input has a sequential order, we need to add position embedding to $\mathcal{G}$ before inputting it into Collective Decoder to get global feature.
+We only output the results of the middle $\frac{t}{2}$-th frame because, when predicting the middle frame, both past and future information is available, leading to more accurate predictions:

-After the feature fusion of both spatial and temporal dimensions, we can obtain the integrated features $G^*_R$ and $G^*_L$ of the right and left hand, respectively.
+After the feature fusion of both spatial and temporal dimensions, we can obtain the integrated features $G^*_R, G^*_L \in \mathbb{R}^{C}$ as right hand collective token and left hand collective token, respectively.